Applications for our next Fellowship cohort will open on Friday 1st March 2024.

 - Applications for Fellowship should be made using the appropriate online form, accompanied by a current CV.
 Candidates are also required to submit a short (2-3 minute) video ‘pitch’.
 Guidance on the video can be found within the application form.

 - All nominations require a proposer and seconder who will be asked to provide a reference that the candidate meets the requirements for Fellowship.
 These may be existing Fellows of the Institute, or individuals who have known the candidate in a business or education capacity for at least two years.
 This could include appropriate representatives of Financial Services organisations or a current/former employer.
+Sponsors must be easily searchable online to confirm their name and role.

 - We will provide support at the outset by appointing a current Fellow of the Institute (as a ‘mentor’) to consider applications on a one-to-one basis with candidates and discuss what it means to be a Fellow.
 They will either support the candidate’s application to join the current cohort or provide constructive feedback as to why they can’t support this at the current time.
 If they can’t support the application, it might be that the candidate needs to consider whether Fellowship is the right choice for them or reapply at a later date.